Philip Green (composer): Later career and death

 Green continued to compose and conduct for film and television, including the theme tune for The Golden Shot (1967), and to issue light orchestral music recordings until his retirement in 1966.
-Along with his wife, he established the Philip and Dorothy Green Music Trust to help young musicians and composers.
+Together with his wife, he established the Philip and Dorothy Green Music Trust to help young musicians and composers.

 While living in Ireland, he became interested in church music, and composed a full-scale St Patrick's Mass, which was recorded by the Trinity Chorale in 1971 with the composer conducting.
 It was followed a year later by the Mass of St. Francis of Assisi.
 This was recorded with the Cork Children's Choir and the Scottish tenor/celebrant Canon Sydney MacEwan and released in November 1972.
-The song "Suffer Little Children" from the Mass was released as a single in 1973 and reached No 3 in the Irish charts, remaining in the charts for five months.
+The song "Suffer Little Children" from the latter Mass was released as a single in 1973 and reached No. 3 on the Irish chart, remaining on the chart for five months.
 It is regularly used as a communion hymn in Catholic churches.

 Green died in Dublin in 1982 after a long illness, from cerebral metastasis.